 - The Book will download.
 This may take from three to thirty minutes

 Plug the flash drive or cartridge into your computer.
 You will need a USB cable to connect to the computer to the cartridge.
+Please contact us for a USB cable if you do not have one already.
 Create a folder on the flash drive or cartridge with the title of the book.

 When the download is completed, right-click on the zipped folder, click on "Extract All," and then direct the unzipped files to the cartridge or flash drive.
 You can put more than one book on a flash drive.

 Play the book by plugging the flash drive into the USB port in the side of the NLS player.
 The port is covered by a little plug, which you should not worry about losing.

 Bookshelf Mode (Instructions for Reading Cartridges with Multiple Books)

 - Press the Play/Stop button on the Digital Player for three seconds to open the Bookshelf

 - You move from book to book on the Bookshelf by using the Rewind and Fast Forward buttons